KookDevelopers/LazyKook/.github/ISSUE_TEMPLATE/issue-bug.md

 ---
-name: ""
+name: Bug Report
-about: Please describe in detail the features you expect.
+about: Please provide a detailed description of the problem you have encountered
 title: "bug: xxx"
 labels: [ "bug" ]
 ---